 They want to draw a line in the sand as Ground Zero Mosque shows that.

-The rejection of Republican designated candidates shows that.
+The rejection of Republican-designated candidates shows that.

-I mean, it it's it's patently obvious.
+I mean, it's patently obvious.

 And of course, Republican power brokers structures fighting it.